cse110-sp24-group32/cse110-sp24-group32/admin/team.md

 - ## **Justin Tran**:
   I'm a third year Math-CS major, and I am the designer for this team.
 I love snowboarding, playing the saxophone, and playing with my dog, Tofu.
 [My GitHub profile](https://github.com/jtran-9)

+- ## **Thanh Trinh**:
+  Hi, my name is Thanh and I'm a senior CE major.
+I'm one of the dev in team 32.
+In my free time, I usually learn new technologies, hanging with friends or doing some exercise.
+Here is my Github page: [Thanh's profile](https://github.com/jayden789)